arewhyaeenn/OOP_CLASSES_OBJECTS_METHODS/README.md

 In this lab:

 * How to `import` classes.
-* How to use the `Scanner` class to get user input.
+* How to use the `Scanner` class to read input data.
 * What is an object?
 * Objects vs primitives.
 Reference vs value.
 * What is a class?